-Crochet braids were first known as the Latch Hook technique in the early 1990s.
-The modern-day style made a comeback in the 2010s.
+The crochet hairstyle known today was first known as the Latch Hook technique in the early 1990s.
+The modern-day style made a comeback in 2010.

 6Pcs/Lot Curly Faux Locs Crochet Hair